When conducting a survey, respondents may need to rate their opinion or degree of satisfaction with a particular product or service.

-With rating scale examples, you can easily quantify your audience’s feelings and opinion in terms of specified values in numbers.
+With rating scale examples, you can easily quantify your audience’s feelings and opinions in terms of specified values in numbers.

 A rating scale is one of the proven question types for online and offline surveys.
 Your audience can use the scale to rate an attribute or feature of your service or product.